Yvette Mimieux: Early life

+Career

 MGM

 Mimieux appeared in George Pal's film version of H. G. Wells's 1895 novel The Time Machine (1960) starring Rod Taylor, in which she played the character Weena.
 It was made for MGM, which put her under long-term contract.
-However, her first film was Platinum High School (1960), produced by Albert Zugsmith for MGM and released two months before The Time Machine.
+Her first film was Platinum High School (1960), a low-budget teen crime drama produced by Albert Zugsmith for MGM starring Mickey Rooney and released two months before The Time Machine.
 Her performance in Platinum High School earned her a 1960 Golden Globe Awards nomination for "New Star Of The Year - Actress".

-Mimieux guest-starred in an episode of Mr Lucky, then was one of several leads in the highly popular teen comedy Where the Boys Are (1960).
-MGM put Mimieux in the ingenue role in Four Horsemen of the Apocalypse (1961), an expensive flop.
+Mimieux guest-starred in an episode of Mr Lucky, then was one of several leads in the highly popular teen comedy-drama Where the Boys Are (1960), along with Dolores Hart, Paula Prentiss, and Connie Francis.
+MGM put Mimieux in the ingénue role in The Four Horsemen of the Apocalypse (1961), an expensive flop.
 Arthur Freed wanted to team her and George Hamilton in a remake of The Clock, but it was not made.

-Mimieux had a central role in Light in the Piazza (1962), playing a mentally disabled girl.
-The film lost money but was well regarded critically.
+Mimieux had a central role in the romantic drama Light in the Piazza (1962), playing a mentally disabled girl.
+The film paired her romantically with Hamilton.
+The film lost money, but was well regarded critically.
 She later said: "I suppose I have a soulful quality.
 I was often cast as a wounded person, the 'sensitive' role."

-Mimieux was slated for a role in A Summer Affair at MGM, but it was not made.
+In 1962, Mimieux was slated for a role in A Summer Affair at MGM, but it was not made.

 Mimieux had a small part in Pal's The Wonderful World of the Brothers Grimm (1963), another commercial disappointment.
 Later that year, she appeared in Diamond Head (1963) with Charlton Heston.
 Mimieux went to United Artists for Toys in the Attic, based on the play by Lillian Hellman and co-starring Geraldine Page and Dean Martin.
-At MGM, Mimieux guest-starred on two episodes of Dr. Kildare alongside Richard Chamberlain.
+At MGM, Mimieux guest-starred on two episodes of Dr. Kildare alongside Richard Chamberlain in 1964.
 She played a surfer suffering from epilepsy, a performance that was much acclaimed and led to a 1965 Golden Globe nomination for "Best Actress In A Television Series".

-Mimieux made a cameo as herself in Looking for Love (1964) starring Connie Francis and played Richard Chamberlain's love interest in Joy in the Morning (1965), a melodrama.
+Mimieux made a cameo as herself in Looking for Love (1964) starring Connie Francis, her costar from Where the Boys Are.
+She also played Richard Chamberlain's wife in Joy in the Morning (1965), a romantic melodrama.